yashiwashi123/yashiwashi123.github.io/bumblebee.md

   return v6;
 ```

+SHI also has the ability to write shellcode to Sleep

 #### dij
-After performing privilege escalation, bumblebee writes shellcode to memory.
+The dij command in this sample also has the ability to inject shellcode into sleep, but the shellcode in this command is slightly different.
 Specifically, bumblebee overwrites the Sleep function in Windows with shellcode:

 ```
   v6[0] = 1220555080;                           // These variables are actually shellcode beind displayed as decimal